ARTICLE I – Name

 Section 5.06.
 Proxies.
 Proxies shall not be allowed or used.

 Section 5.07.
 Number, Qualification and Term of Office The Officers shall be elected from the “Active Members”.
 These officers with duly elected representatives from each of the eight regions will form the Board of Directors along with the non-voting Executive Director of the Association.
 The eight areas will be identical to the Texas High School Coaches’ Association regional structure.
-Regional Directors from regions (I, II & IV)*, V, VIII will be elected in odd years and regions (III & VI)* and VII in even years and each Director will serve a two-year term and shall continue to serve a third year as the Past Director.
+Regional Directors from regions 2-5-8-4 will be elected in odd years and regions 3-7-1-6 in even years and each Director will serve a two-year term.
 These directors are to be elected by association members within their region and will assume office at the annual General Session summer meeting.
-Any change in the status of employment as an active athletic director while holding a position in the Association, will be left to discretion of the board to remove or continue in the present position until the end of the fiscal year. *Regions I, II & IV will have one Regional Director and Regions III & VI will have one Regional Director.
+Any change in the status of employment as an active athletic director while holding a position in the Association, will be left to discretion of the board to remove or continue in the present position until the end of the fiscal year.
+The immediate Past Director will attend the THSADA Board orientation at Coach School as their last official duty.

 Section 5.12.
 Duties of the Secretary The Secretary shall be the Chief Correspondence Officer responsible for all such records and proceedings of the association and will be appointed by the President.
 The Secretary shall be responsible for business meeting minutes, reports and other items deemed necessary by the President and/or Executive Director for proper operation of the association.
 The Board Secretary is a non-voting position.
 No term limit.
 Presidential appointment.